 Cataloging an artist’s estate or collection is essential for ensuring the legacy of individual artworks or an entire collection.
 A full catalog of an estate or collection provides oversight and helps build prestige.
 ALP has in house catalogers who are trained to create a system that complements the client’s needs.
 From a straightforward catalog of extant works (with images and condition reports) to a full catalogue raisonné with print or digital publication, our team has the experience and skills to manage this process

-Archival organization and assessment is another important and often overlooked aspect of estates and collections planning.
-ALP has in house archivists who can organize and catalog the various physical and digital material of an estate or collection including but not limited to: exhibition announcements and catalogs, ephemera, correspondence (both personal and professional), notebooks, exhibition or performance notes, the artist’s library, financial documents regarding artistic production and sales and gifts, digital files, etc. If this material is already organized, ALP can consult regarding de-acquisition or gifting it to ensure its conservation.
+Archival organization and assessment is another important and often overlooked aspect of estates and collections.
+ALP organizes and catalogs the various physical and digital material of an estate or collection including but not limited to: exhibition announcements and catalogs, correspondence (both personal and professional), notebooks, exhibition or performance notes, the artist’s library, financial documents regarding artistic production and sales, and digital files.
+ALP has in house archivists who can do this process for the client; however, if the material is already organized we can also consult regarding de-acquisition or gifting it to ensure its conservation in perpetuity.

 ALP works with appraisal and valuation experts to ensure proper authentication of artworks.
 Licensed appraisers will examine artworks and determine a fair market value for each item.
 This information can then be used for tax purposes as well as to determine prices for artworks.

 The licensing and copyright of an artist’s work are significant immaterial holdings of an artist’s estate.
 These can become important income streams for an estate as well as a key means of maintaining relevance in current publications and exhibitions.
 ALP can help clients manage this process or can provide referral to an appropriate agency.